-Using a mixture of media develop your own themes based on observation of natural forms within still–life, figure and mac Birmingham's surrounding landscape.
+Using a mixture of media develop your own themes based on observation of natural forms within still–life, figure and MAC’s surrounding landscape.

 What will you learn on this course?